edwinkost/precip_bias_correction/README.md

 The above step will introduce ‘bias‘.
 Therefore we have to do additional bias correction.
 Then, we implement the extra bias correction. extra_corrected era5land = (Pclim_W5E5 / Pclim_corrected_era5land) x P_corrected_era5land

+5. As era5land covers only LAND, we will cover all missing values (e.g. at coastal regions) with the nearest values.